 Tutoring is available to students who request it or are struggling with a course.
-The student may request a tutoring with the Director of Education or a Student Advisor who will arrange either a faculty member or tutor to assist the student.
+The student may request tutoring with the Director of Education or the Learning Resource Center Coordinator who will arrange either a faculty member or tutor to assist the student.
 The school's equipment manager is available on certain days to instruct students one on one in the usage of equipment they wish to receive more hands-on training with outside normal class hours.